Public Health

 Pathways

-The Public Health program is flexible, tailored, and high touch.
-The Jefferson College of Population Health is prepared to support students who want to be public health practitioners and those who want to move into health care, law, government, or policy.
+Our Public Health programs are flexible, tailored, and high-touch – including options in advanced standing, accelerated formats, bridge programs, part-time & full-time options, and multiple dual degrees.
+The Jefferson College of Population Health (JCPH) is prepared to support students who want to be public health practitioners and those who want to move into health care, law, government, or policy.

-This program provides medical school graduates with the opportunity to pursue an MPH.
+Advanced Standing: This program provides medical school graduates with the opportunity to pursue a Master of Public Health (MPH).
 Students can earn a degree either on a full-time or part-time basis.

-The accelerated pathway (one academic year) is for future healthcare professionals.
-Students on this pathway start the program in the fall (September).
+Accelerated Format: The accelerated pathway (one academic year) is for future healthcare professionals.
+Students on this pathway start the program in the fall trimester.

-The bridge pathway is for undergraduate students at our partner institutions who will to start taking MPH classes while earning their bachelor’s degree.
+Bridge Pathways: The bridge pathway is for undergraduate students at our partner institutions who will start taking Master of Public Health (MPH) courses while earning their bachelor’s degree.

-Dual degree options allow students to apply coursework from other degree programs to the Jefferson MPH program.
-Currently, the Public Health program offers the following dual degrees.
+Dual Degrees: Dual degree options allow students to apply coursework from other degree programs to the Jefferson Master of Public Health (MPH) program.
+Currently, the Public Health program offers the following dual degrees:

 Concentrations

-The MPH program offers four engaging concentration options.
+The Master of Public Health (MPH) program offers four engaging concentration options.
 Each concentration offers elective course options that address specific competencies.
 Students are encouraged to complete their Clerkship-Applied Practice Experience and Capstone-Integrated Learning Experience on topics related to their concentration.
 Students in each concentration take 6 elective courses.

-1. Public Health Analytics focuses on bolstering students’ epidemiological and statistical expertise through advanced coursework giving students the ability to collect, analyze, interpret and visualize data.
+• Public Health Analytics focuses on bolstering students’ epidemiological and statistical expertise through advanced coursework giving students the ability to collect, analyze, interpret, and visualize data.

-2. Public Health Policy & Advocacy gives students the skillset to promote public health policy at the local, state, federal and international levels.
+• Public Health Policy & Advocacy gives students the skillset to promote public health policy at the local, state, federal, and international levels.

-4. Public Health Practice (Generalist) concentration gives students the most freedom to choose electives that appeal to them.
+• Public Health Practice (Generalist) gives students the most freedom to choose electives that appeal to them.
 Academic advisors will support students in determining which electives support their career goals.

 Admissions Considerations